jasingh127/casino/README.md

 (this step will start the application app.js when testing locally)

 2. (option 2) ./node_modules/forever/bin/forever start node.js
 (this step will start the application app.js in deployment and monitor it continously.
 It will restart the app if it crashes.
 Check documentation at: https://github.com/foreverjs/forever.
+For example,
+- to start, type ./node_modules/forever/bin/forever start app.js
-For example, to stop, type ./node_modules/forever/bin/forever stop node.js, to list all running applications that forever is monitoring, type ./node_modules/forever/bin/forever list)
+- to stop, type ./node_modules/forever/bin/forever stop app.js
+- to list all running applications that forever is monitoring, type ./node_modules/forever/bin/forever list)
 -------------------------
 Architecture/Other Notes:
 -------------------------